Lesmash/LESMASH-Omnitrix-Index/README.md

 ## Usage

-- Use the left and right arrow keys to navigate through the list of aliens.
+- Use the left and right arrow keys to navigate through the list of aliens to find out more about them.
-- Press `r` to switch to Albedo mode.

 ## Contributing

 We welcome contributions to enhance the LESMASH Omnitrix Index.
 To contribute, please follow these steps:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch (`git checkout -b features-branch`).
 3. Make your changes.
 4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
+5. Push to the branch (`git push origin features-branch`).
 6. Create a new Pull Request.

 ## License